medcomdk/ehmi/docs/assets/documents/eds/index.md

   - envelope type and version
   - message details relevant for statistical analysis like a category of a CareCommunication Message

+The EDS Server and EDS Clients are expected to implement the user stories outlined [here](./userstories/index.md)

 <br/>

-The EDS Server and EDS Clients are expected to implement the user stories outlined [here](./userstories/index.md)
+## Querying EDS

+Besides EDS registrations, EDS also supports querying the registrations on the EDS Server.

+Access for these queries is limited to delivery status registrations for messages which include registrations created by the EDS Client.
+That is, an EDS Client can access all registrations for a given message it has been involved in transferring from one EDS Client to another.

+Senders EUA and receivers EUA can access all registrations around messages they have beden involved in as a sender or a receiver defined by their SOR-ID

+Patients can access all registrations of messages which they have been the subject for.

 <br/>